minetest/minetest/doc/lua_api.md

 * `cave_end`
 * `large_cave_begin`
 * `large_cave_end`
+* `ud`: user-defined data
+  * not an array of positions. instead a table:
+  * key = user-defined ID, value = arbitrary Lua value
 * `decoration#id` (see below)

 Decorations have a key in the format of `"decoration#id"`, where `id` is the